faoroj/m365-access-troubleshooting/README.md

 **IT Analyst Portfolio Project**

 > A collection of realistic IT Analyst-style ticket investigations focused on Microsoft 365 access issues
-> (licensing, MFA, Conditional Access, and client troubleshooting)...
+> (licensing, MFA, Conditional Access, and client troubleshooting)..

 ---